🎉 BIG News: Peridio is now a Solution Advisor in the NVIDIA Partner Network! →

 2. The secondary bottom screen (the smart screen) brings all new experiences to the living room like video calling, news, weather and sports updates, video games, and a fitness studio without interrupting the primary content.

-As Eric Loes, Head of Software Engineering at Telly, explains: "You're only as successful as getting your software out to your hardware" - a philosophy that has guided their approach from day one.
+According to Eric Loes, Head of Software Engineering at Telly: "You're only as successful as getting your software out to your hardware."
+This philosophy shaped their entire approach to product development.

 Key Challenges & Solutions